chelovekdrakon/RS-School-tasks/README.md

-# Morau Fiodar (22 y.o.)
+# Morau Fiodar, 22 y.o.
+#### Bachelor degree (2013-2017)

-Finished "School of Business and Management of Technology of BSU", Major was: "Informational Resources Management";
+       «School of Business and Management of Technology of BSU»
+       Major: «Informational Resources Management»